 When Kathi was born in 1971, the outlook for those with cystic fibrosis was poor.
-This genetic condition had already claimed the lives of her older brother and sister before they reached age five and her family knew well the effects of this disease.
+This genetic condition had already claimed the lives of her older brother and sister before they reached age 5, and her family knew well the effects of this disease.
 However, Kathi was determined to live a full life with CF.

 Though Kathi was home with her twins, she was on oxygen and dissatisfied with the quality of her life.
 The only real option was a double lung transplant.
 Dr. Ahya and the team at the Harron Lung Center worked closely with Kathi to improve her overall health and make her well enough for transplant.
 They carefully monitored her condition as Kathi waited for the call.
-It came when Kathi was home with her now two-year-old twins, and they quickly rushed to the hospital for the transplant surgery.
+It came when Kathi was home with her then 2-year-old twins, and they quickly rushed to the hospital for the transplant surgery.

 A New Lightness After Lung Transplant